top of page

 One need look no further than the war-mongering Joe Biden to prove my point and every single person in Congress who went along with funding Ukraine.

 I can think of two Republicans who aren't warmongers: Rand Paul and Thomas Massie.
-Both of whom are really Libertarians but if they ran as such, they wouldn't get the money needed to win, so they attach an R next to their name.
+Both of whom are really Libertarians, but if they ran as such, they wouldn't get the money needed to win, so they attach an R next to their name.

 This isn't a slight to anyone who signs up to defend the United States of America.
 I did.
 I was an officer in the US Army Reserve, lucky to have not fought.